thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

   });
   ```

-Finally, add a `main.js` file to the root directory.
+Finally, add a `main.js` file to the root directory to add our code.

 With the setup complete, we can now start writing some tests!

 ## Discussion

-All examples follow this four step process-
+All examples follow this process:

+1. Run your tests (Are you in a good state?)
 1. Place the mocha tests inside of `test/test.js`.
-1. Run your tests.
+1. Run your tests (Red)
 1. Add your code to test to `main.js`
-1. Run your tests.
+1. Run your tests (Green)

 Test time!